Evotec-isRD/gnbr_nexus_comparison/README.md

 ## Dependencies
 The library dependencies are in "requirements.txt"

+By default, the code will run (executing from main.py) using data file dependencies that are a sub-set

 There are several data files which are pre-requisites for the code to run.
 Where appropriate the external links to these files are provided.
 These need to be downloaded toa  "./data" directory that will have to be created locally.
 1. From the [GNBR database (version 7 2019)](https://zenodo.org/record/3459420#.Y8pCz3bP2Uk) the files